 The beautiful Lulworth Lodge is the type of place you’ll want to stay for longer than a weekend away from London.
 With gorgeous views over looking Lulworth Cove, it doesn’t get much better.

 How to get to Man O’War Beach

 Man O’War and Durdle Door take just under three hours to get to from London.
 If you’re coming from Bournemouth, it takes around 45m.

-One of Britain’s best beaches sits in Swansea at Rhossili beach.
-This beautiful stretch of coast is home to plenty of surfers, hikers and paragliders.
+One of Britain’s best beaches sits in Swansea at Rhossili Bay, located in the Area of Outstanding Natural Beauty of the Gower Peninsula.
+This beautiful stretch of coast is home to plenty of surfers, hikers and para gliders.
 You’ll also be able to find Helvetia, a ship wreck on the beach as well which has been sat there since 1887.

 Tip – Make sure you go and visit Mewslade & Fall Bay which is under a 10 minute drive away which has some awesome sea caves to explore.

-We love the King’s Head Inn which is a beautiful place to stay right near Rhossili Beach.
-A king size room costs approximately £125 a night.
+We love the King’s Head Inn which is a beautiful place to stay right near the beautiful beach.

 How to get to Rhossili Beach